A Brief History of Mirasol

 With the college student in mind, I first started Mirasol as a 15-day workshop program.
 I thought that a client could get the basics in the two-week period and then, with a strong aftercare program, be able to continue her recovery on an out-patient basis.
 The program was designed with a great deal of love, care and research to be rich in experience with an emphasis not only on eating disorders but on personal identity: what kind of woman did my client want to be in the world when she no longer had an eating disorder?
 What were her values?
 What were her priorities?
 What were her passions in life?

 After a few months of this program, I was not at all satisfied with the results we were getting, and I increased the length of stay to 28 days.
-Then, to get a minimum number of the newly added neurofeedback sessions with our psychologist, I again had to increase the minimum length of stay to 45 days.
+Then, to get a minimum number of the newly added neurofeedback sessions, I again had to increase the minimum length of stay to 45 days.
 I wish that every client would stay for a minimum of 60 days, but unfortunately that's not something every client can do.

 I love the Mirasol program.
 I am proud of the results that we're getting in terms of recovery.
 Our staff is exceptional.
 More than anything, I'm thrilled when I see a woman leave Mirasol full of confidence, with her chin held high and possessing a new knowledge of herself that enables her to succeed in the world.